carmenbianca/report-liferay/report.md

 Because I am writing a prototype, the final prototype could be converted to Java code by an in-house engineer.

+### Disapproved design

+Prior to electing the above design, there had been a previous design proposal.
+At the request of Peter Yoo, I sent him a pseudocode design proposal.
+Specifically, he asked for specific implementation details on the important components.
+He reviewed the proposal, noted a few flaws in the design, but concluded more overall that I had not succeeded in addressing some specific implementation details.
+The primary example given was the ability to generate a list of dependencies, which is reflected on in section
+\ref{implementation-details}.
+Therefore, before starting my second design, I addressed these implementation details.

+The first design proposal is not at all congruent with the above design, and is not included.
+I would have liked to verify the above design with Peter Yoo, but due to a combination of Peter Yoo having a busy schedule and a want for time, I was unable to do that.

 ## Outbound